Eversource Energy (NYSE:ES) Issues FY 2021 Earnings Guidance

-ES has been the subject of several recent research reports.
-Mizuho raised Eversource Energy from an underperform rating to a neutral rating and raised their price objective for the company from $82.00 to $87.00 in a research report on Thursday, October 28th.
-Credit Suisse Group initiated coverage on Eversource Energy in a research report on Wednesday, July 14th.
-They set an underperform rating and a $85.00 price objective for the company.
-Wells Fargo & Company lowered their price objective on Eversource Energy from $102.00 to $95.00 and set an overweight rating for the company in a research report on Monday, October 4th.
-Finally, Morgan Stanley raised Eversource Energy from an underweight rating to an equal weight rating and set a $86.00 price target for the company in a research report on Tuesday, October 19th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Hold and an average target price of $89.43.
+ES has been the topic of several recent analyst reports.
+Credit Suisse Group assumed coverage on Eversource Energy in a research note on Wednesday, July 14th.
+They issued an underperform rating and a $85.00 price target on the stock.
+Mizuho raised Eversource Energy from an underperform rating to a neutral rating and increased their price objective for the stock from $82.00 to $87.00 in a research note on Thursday, October 28th.
+Morgan Stanley raised shares of Eversource Energy from an underweight rating to an equal weight rating and set a $86.00 price objective on the stock in a report on Tuesday, October 19th.
+Finally, Wells Fargo & Company reduced their price objective on shares of Eversource Energy from $102.00 to $95.00 and set an overweight rating for the company in a research report on Monday, October 4th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Eversource Energy presently has an average rating of Hold and an average target price of $89.43.

-The company also recently declared a quarterly dividend, which was paid on Thursday, September 30th.
-Stockholders of record on Thursday, September 16th were given a dividend of $0.6025 per share.
-This represents a $2.41 dividend on an annualized basis and a dividend yield of 2.86%.
-The ex-dividend date of this dividend was Wednesday, September 15th.
-Eversource Energy’s payout ratio is 66.21%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 30th.
+Stockholders of record on Thursday, September 16th were given a $0.6025 dividend.
+The ex-dividend date was Wednesday, September 15th.
+This represents a $2.41 dividend on an annualized basis and a dividend yield of 2.92%.
+Eversource Energy’s dividend payout ratio (DPR) is currently 70.06%.

 Eversource Energy Company Profile